sagemath/trac_to_gh/Issue 683.md

 # Issue 683: bug in "latex?" in the notebook

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/683

 Original creator: was